-- I. "Anything of Value" includes but is not limited to the following: - (a) A pecuniary item, including money, or a bank bill or note; - (b) A promissory note, bill of exchange, order, draft, warrant, check, or bond given for the payment of money; - (c) A contract, agreement, promise, or other obligation for an advance, conveyance, forgiveness of indebtedness, deposit, distribution, loan, payment, gift, pledge, or transfer of money; - (d) A stock, bond, note, or other investment interest in an entity; - (e) A receipt given for the payment of money or other property; - (f) A cause of action; - (g) A gift, tangible good, chattel, or an interest in a gift, tangible good, or chattel; - (h) A loan or forgiveness of indebtedness; - (i) A work of art, antique, or collectible; - (j) An automobile or other means of personal transportation;
+- I. "Anything of Value" includes but is not limited to the following: - (a) A pecuniary item, including money, or a bank bill or note; - (b) A promissory note, bill of exchange, order, draft, warrant, check, or bond given for the payment of money; - (c) A contract, agreement, promise, or other obligation for an advance, conveyance, forgiveness of indebtedness, deposit, distribution, loan, payment, gift, pledge, or transfer of money; - (d) A stock, bond, note, or other investment interest in an entity; - (e) A receipt given for the payment of money or other property; - (f) A cause of action; - (g) A gift, tangible good, chattel, or an interest in a gift, tangible good, or chattel; - (h) A loan or forgiveness of indebtedness; - (i) A work of art, antique, or collectible; - (j) An automobile or other means of personal transportation; - (k) Real property or an interest in real property, including title to realty, a fee simple or partial interest, present or future, contingent or vested within realty, a leasehold interest, or other beneficial interest in realty;

-(k) Real property or an interest in real property, including title to realty, a fee simple or partial interest, present or future, contingent or vested within realty, a leasehold interest, or other beneficial interest in realty;
+(l) A promise of employment or continued employment; and

-- (l) A promise of employment or continued employment; and - (m) A rebate or discount in the price of anything of value unless the rebate or discount is made in the ordinary course of business to a member of the public without regard to that person's status as a public official or public employee, or the sale or trade of something for reasonable compensation that would ordinarily not be available to a member of the public. - II.
+- (m) A rebate or discount in the price of anything of value unless the rebate or discount is made in the ordinary course of business to a member of the public without regard to that person's status as a public official or public employee, or the sale or trade of something for reasonable compensation that would ordinarily not be available to a member of the public. - II.
 "Conflict of Interest" is the condition in which a legislator has a special interest in any matter which could directly or indirectly affect or influence the performance of the legislator's official activities. - III.
 "Expense Reimbursement" shall mean any price, charge, fee, expense, or other cost which is waived, forgiven, reduced, prepaid, or reimbursed in any form for the reasonable expenses of attendance, registration, travel, meals, or lodging related to a bona fide conference, meeting, seminar, or educational, cultural, or informational program.
-"Expense reimbursement" shall not include any expense reimbursement made by the general court to a legislator, legislative officer, or legislative employee.